hand connecting a jigsaw puzzle on how to Measure Success on Social Media

 Why Are You on Social Media?

-You can also choose these common business goals.
-You can choose one goal or many.
-At the end of the day, these goals are then tied to your social media.
-Increasing brand awareness, driving sales, building trust and partnerships, can I support a physical location are just a few of the common goals we hear from our clients regarding what they want social media to do for them.
+You can also choose these common business goals—one or many.
+At the end of the day, these goals are tied to your social media.
+Increasing brand awareness, driving sales, building trust and partnerships, and asking if I can support a physical location are just a few of the common goals we hear from our clients regarding what they want social media to do for them.
 Your strategy will drive to one or many of these.
 Additionally, there are many more goals out there.

 Tracking Meaningful Metrics